 If you have a contact lens prescription that is nearing expiration or has expired, contact your doctor of optometry.
 Doctors of optometry are working with patients to ensure they have access to needed medical devices.
 No federal laws related to the Contact Lens Rule prescription verification process have been suspended or waived.

 Healthy individuals can continue to wear and care for their contact lenses as prescribed by their doctor of optometry.

 Individuals should continue to consult the Centers for Disease Control and Prevention guidance on how to protect themselves from COVID-19.

-Coronavirus disease 2019 (COVID-19) is a novel (new) disease meaning there is no immunity to COVID-19.
-Health and medical experts are still learning how it spreads, the severity of illness it causes and to what extent it may continue to spread in the United States.
-There is currently no vaccine to prevent COVID-19.

-According to the CDC, the virus is thought to spread mainly from person to person, particularly between people who are in close contact with one another (within about 6 feet).
-It can also spread from contact with contaminated surfaces or objects that have the virus on it by touching the surface and then touching your mouth, nose or eyes.
+According to the Center for Disease Control (CDC), the virus is thought to spread mainly from person-to-person, particularly between people who are in close contact with one another (within about 6 feet).
+It can also spread from contact with contaminated surfaces or objects that has the virus on it and then touching your mouth, nose or possibly your eyes.